liqd/adhocracy4/docs/phases_and_modules.md

 #### Things to keep in mind or fix
 -   finished_phases and past_phases are different by their order
--   phases without dates are future phases
+-   phases without dates are future phases, but is_over returns True if no end_date is set
 -   past_and_active_phases are ordered by start date (while active_phases are ordered by weight)
--   finish_next has all phases edning within 24 hours, not the next one to finish
+-   finish_next has all phases ending within 24 hours, not the next one to finish
 -   start_last has all phases that started in the last hour, not the last one to start
+-   is_first_of_project will only work for single modules
 -   active_phase from module and project are taken from QS with different orderings (weight for module, start date for project)

 ## Modules